Counseling for Anxiety

 Counseling is a fee for service program and The Center accepts all major forms of payment.

-Initial and follow-up session costs $150 we don’t charge different rates, it’s just easier that way.
+Initial and follow-up sessions cost $150 for individuals and $180 for couples.
 You and your therapist will discuss the recommended number of sessions during your initial contact based on your unique situation.

 The Center accepts certain Employee Assistance Programs.
 Typically, if you’re using this type of program, you’ve been referred to our practice.
 Please inquire with our intake specialists to see if your EAP is accepted.